 To identify the range of prices for Kyocera systems, we analyzed quotes including Kyocera solar panels that homeowners received from installers on the EnergySage Solar Marketplace.
 Most Kyocera systems are typically priced between $3.07 and $3.45 per watt, which makes them one of the least expensive products on the market for home solar.

-This means that, for an average 5 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $15,350 to $17,250.
+This means that, for a 5 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $15,350 to $17,250.
 Additionally, most homeowners end up paying much less than the total gross cost.
-With the 30 percent federal tax credit for solar, which everyone is eligible for, a 5 kW system with Kyocera would cost anywhere from $10,745 to $12,075.
+With the 26 percent federal tax credit for solar, which everyone is eligible for, a 5 kW system with Kyocera would cost anywhere from $10,745 to $12,075.
 There are plenty of state-level solar incentives and rebates that can help you reduce upfront costs even further.

 Kyocera solar panels don’t offer industry-leading efficiency or performance, but they are featured in some of the least expensive solar quotes offered to solar shoppers in the EnergySage Solar Marketplace, and they can be a smart choice for homeowners who are interested in an economical solar panel installation.
 Their reputation within the solar industry (as one of the first companies to manufacture solar panels) is another reason to consider Kyocera.

 How to find the best price on Kyocera solar panels